 We have no loans sold with recourse, retained subordinated participation interests in loans sold, or interests in pools of subordinated participation interests that are held in lieu of retaining a subordinated participation interest in the loans sold.
-The increase in participations purchased is due to an increase in opportunities presented for purchase from other Farm Credit institutions.

 The geographic distribution of loans by county at December 31 follows.
 As previously mentioned, we purchase loan participations outside our territory, which are included in Other in the following table.